 The electric system in Auto-Trail vehicles makes good use of modern technology.
 It is centred on the hightech Switchmode power supply system.
-This 12 V DC charger has been specifically designed for use in a motor home.
+This 12V DC charger has been specifically designed for use in a motorhome.
 It is capable of charging the battery safely for long periods without overcharging.
 As a power supply, the charger will supply all reasonable demands placed on the system.
 The working of each electrical circuit must be fully understood.
 All electrical cable terminal connections must be regularly checked to ensure that they are secure.
 All electricity must be turned off before disconnecting the battery.
 Always use the terminals provided never crocodile connectors.

-Plug sockets must be regularly checked and cleaned.Wire connections must be checked for undue tension.
+Plug sockets must be regularly checked and cleaned.
+Wire connections must be checked for undue tension.
 Check cables for wear and damage, always carry spare fuses.
 If in doubt, see your Auto-Trail dealer.

-The wiring diagram for the vehicle is included in appendix 1.
+The wiring diagram for the vehicle is included.
 There are two electrical circuits in the vehicle.
-One operates on 12 V and one on mains electricity.
+One operates on 12V and one on mains electricity.
 These are outlined in the wiring diagram.